Eddie Cicotte: Career

 Cicotte was a starting pitcher and a knuckleball specialist who won 208 games and lost 149 over the course of a 14-year career pitching for the Detroit Tigers, Boston Red Sox, and Chicago White Sox.
 At the time of his lifetime ban, he was considered one of the premier pitchers in the American League.

 A Detroit native, Cicotte played minor league baseball for the Augusta Tourists in Georgia in 1905, where he was a teammate of Ty Cobb.
 Both players were purchased by the Tigers, and Cicotte made his big-league debut on September 3, 1905.
-Pitching in three games for Detroit, Cicotte compiled a 1–1 record with a 3.50 earned run average.
+Pitching in three games for Detroit, Cicotte compiled a 1–1 record with a 3.50 earned run average (ERA).

 Cicotte did not return to the major leagues again until 1908, when he resurfaced with the Red Sox.
 After he compiled a 41–48 record in a Boston uniform, the Red Sox sold him to the White Sox on July 22, 1912.

 Cicotte celebrated a breakout year in 1913, going 18–11 on the season with an ERA of 1.58.
 He led the league in winning percentage in 1916, but his best year was 1917, when he won 28 games and led the league in wins, ERA, and innings pitched.
 On April 14 he threw a no hitter against the St. Louis Browns.
 From September 15, 1916, to July 25, 1917, Cicotte pitched 25 straight starts in which he allowed three earned runs or less with at least six innings pitched, which retroactively became known as the quality start.
 Cicotte's 25 game streak was the most for a half-century until Bob Gibson passed him.
 That year, the White Sox went to the World Series, defeating the New York Giants 4 games to 2.
 Cicotte won Game 1, lost Game 3, and pitched six innings of relief in Game 5 for a no-decision.

 Injuries reduced Cicotte to a 12–19 record in 1918, but in 1919, he rebounded to win 29 games and once again led the league in wins, winning percentage, and innings pitched, as well as in complete games.
 His 1919 salary was $6,000, but he had a provision for a $10,000 bonus if he won 30 games.
-Legend has it that as the season drew to a close, owner Charles Comiskey ordered manager Kid Gleason to bench Cicotte for 5 games, denying him a chance at a 30-win season and the bonus money.
+Legend has it that as the season drew to a close, owner Charles Comiskey ordered manager Kid Gleason to bench Cicotte for five games, denying him a chance at a 30-win season and the bonus money.